 Eligible University Staff employees remain responsible for meeting the performance expectations, job requirements, and scheduling demands of their positions while engaged in professional service activities.

 Executive & Senior Administrative and M&P staff may engage in external consulting while on approved leave or outside of normal work hours.

 The supervisor will require the employee to terminate his or her professional service or external consulting activities should the supervisor determine that these activities interfere with the University staff employee’s job performance, creates a conflict of interest or the appearance of a conflict of interest with the University, or impairs the University staff employee’s ability to meet the requirements of the University.

 Requirement for Prior Review and Approval:

 While the University permits professional service and external consulting, University staff must receive prior approval if these activities will be performed during the employee’s normal working hours (external consulting requires approved leave).

 In recommending whether a particular professional service activity should be encouraged and permitted, the immediate supervisor must assess the extent to which the activity will complement the University’s programs or interfere with the effective discharge of the employee’s responsibilities to the University.
 The immediate supervisor’s review should be completed in a timely manner.
 Schools/departments are responsible for maintaining documentation of all requests for professional service and leave.

 It is the employee’s responsibility to be aware of potential conflict of interests and to bring forward any potential conflicts to the supervisor.
 The supervisor and the employee, in consultation with the Office of the General Counsel, determine whether or not the activity presents an actual or perceived conflict with the University.
 If it is determined that a conflict exists, the employee may not accept the professional service or external consulting assignment.
-See the University’s policy FIN-054: Employee Obligation to Report Potential Conflicts of Interest, the State and Local Government Conflict of Interests Act (Virginia Code Title 2.2, Chapter 31, Section §2.2-3100), and the Virginia Public Procurement Act (Virginia Code Title 2.2, Chapter 43, Section §2.2-4300) including Article 6.
-Ethics in Public Contracting (Section §2.2-4367).
+[See the University’s policy FIN-054: Employee Obligation to Report Potential Conflicts of Interest, the State and Local Government Conflict of Interests Act (Virginia Code Title 2.2, Chapter 31, Section §2.2-3100), and the Virginia Public Procurement Act (Virginia Code Title 2.2, Chapter 43, Section §2.2-4300) including Article 6.
+Ethics in Public Contracting (Section §2.2-4367).]